Wahib13/eneza_api/readme.md

 ## Setup Instructions

-### Install xampp
+### Install MySQL and PHP
-Visit https://www.apachefriends.org/index.html and download the version of xampp corresponding to your operating system.
+You can visit https://www.apachefriends.org/index.html and download the version of xampp corresponding to your operating system.
 The supported PHP version for running this project is 7.2.6.

 ### Setup the database